Greg Landau: Media production

 He has produced eight Grammy-nominated albums: Carlos "Patato" Valdes's Ritmo y Candela and Ritmo y Candela II in 1996 and 1998, and Peru Blue with Pamela Rodriguez in 2006.

-He has worked with artists including Buena Vista Social Club's Juan de Marcos Gonzalez, Susan Baca, Bobi Cespedes, Dr Loco, Pete Seeger, Omar Sosa, John Santos, Pancho Quinto, Quetzal, Carne Cruda, Los Mocosos, Maldita Vecindad, poet Piri Thomas, and David Byrne's record label Luaka Bop.
+He has worked with artists including Buena Vista Social Club's Juan de Marcos Gonzalez, Susana Baca, Bobi Cespedes, Dr Loco, Pete Seeger, Omar Sosa, John Santos, Pancho Quinto, Quetzal, Carne Cruda, Los Mocosos, Maldita Vecindad, poet Piri Thomas, and David Byrne's record label Luaka Bop.
 Landau, Babatunde Lea, and John Greenham composed and produced "The African Diaspora Suite" in 2005 for a permanent installation in the newly built Museum of the African Diaspora in San Francisco.

 He composed and produced the film score for Haskell Wexler's 2006 documentary film, Who Needs Sleepand Peter and Benjamin Bratt's "La Mission", which debuted at the Sundance Film Festival.
 He produced Salve a Bahia then Gente! for the Brazilian group SambaDa in 2009, who say he made their work “more fun, more work, more intense.”
 He also produced work for Mexican singer and songwriter Arturo Ortega.
 His most recent work was producing an album called Mondongo (Sept.
 30, 2015) with La Cuneta, and previously a CD with Mexican rockers Maldita Vecindad, titled Circular Colectivo, that debuted with a splash in Mexico In 2011 he produced the CD, Calma, for Cuban pianist Omar Sosa, that was nominated for the Latin Grammys in the Instrumental Music Category.

 He served as music supervisor for the HBO documentary "Mariela Castro's March: Cuba's LGBT Revolution" directed by Jon Alpert.